microsoft/psi/topics/InDepth.WritingComponents.md

 ## 3. Subpipelines

 Subpipelines are a construct that enable hierarchical organization in the computation graph.
-They enable developing composite components, or dynamic computation graphs that can a lifetime separate from their parent `Pipeline`.
+They enable developing composite components, or dynamic computation graphs that can have a lifetime separate from their parent `Pipeline`.

 The `Subpipeline` class is essentially a `Pipeline` (it derives from it), but is also a component that can be added to a parent pipeline.
 This allows for a means of abstraction and for hierarchically organizing computation graphs via [composite components](/psi/topics/InDepth.WritingComponents#CompositeComponents), which we describe in more detail in the next section.
 Additionally, subpipelines may have a lifetime that is independent of that of their parent.
 Finally, subpipelines enable initializing and starting or stopping child components independently from the parent to which they belong, and hence dynamically constructing computation graphs.
 As an example, subpipelines are used internally by the [`Parallel` operator](/psi/topics/InDepth.BasicStreamOperators#Parallel) to dynamically create and run parallel computation graphs for multiple instances, while respecting source component initialization, start and stop events, etc.

-Subpipelines are defined as a [finite source component](/psi/topics/InDepth.WritingComponents#SourceComponents) and complete when all of their child source components have completed.
-If a `Subpipeline` contains _no_ source components then it completes (calls `onCompleted`) at startup, and therefore behaves as a purely reactive component.
+Because they may include source components, subpipelines implement the [`ISourceComponent` interface](/psi/topics/InDepth.WritingComponents#SourceComponents) and complete when all of their child source components have completed.
+If a `Subpipeline` contains _no_ source components then it completes (calls `notifyCompletionTime`) at startup, and therefore behaves as a purely reactive component.

-Subpipelines share the parent's `Scheduler`, the parent's `PipelineCompletionEvent` and, if not specified, the parent's global `DeliveryPolicy`.
+Subpipelines have their own `Scheduler`, but unless otherwise specified, share the parent's global `DeliveryPolicy`.

 If not explicitly started via `Run()` or `RunAsync()`, subpipelines start when the parent pipeline starts - just as a normal component.
 They may also be created and started dynamically at runtime.